Orgasmic dysfunction is when a woman either cannot reach orgasm, or has trouble reaching orgasm when she is sexually excited.

 Women do better when treatment involves learning sexual techniques or a method called desensitization.
 This treatment gradually works to decrease the response that causes lack of orgasms.
 Desensitization is helpful for women with significant sexual anxiety.

-Inhibited sexual excitement; Sex - orgasmic dysfunction; Anorgasmia
+Inhibited sexual excitement; Sex - orgasmic dysfunction; Anorgasmia; Sexual dysfunction - orgasmic; Sexual problem - orgasmic

-Biggs WS.
-Medical human sexuality.
-In: Rakel RE, ed.
+Biggs WS, Chaganaboyana S. Human sexuality.
+In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 43.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 42.